utrescu/changelister/README.md

 - `$XDG_CONFIG_HOME/changelister` if is defined
 - `$HOME/.config/changelister`

-The basic configuration is provided in a YAML file named `config.yaml`:
+The basic configuration can be provided in a YAML file named `config.yaml`.
+If the file is not found, a default configuration is provided

 ```yaml
 # Configuració per al programa changelister